vedderb/bldc/lispBM/README.md

 ### GPIO

 These functions allow using GPIO-pins from lispBM.
 The UART and SWD pins can currently be used.
 NOTE: If you are using the SWD-pins a SWD-programmer won't work after that until the next reset.
+If you are using the hall sensor pins make sure that sensor port mode is not set to anything that will communicate with encoders using those pins.
+Leaving the sensor port in hall sensor mode should be fine.

 #### gpio-configure